This resource is available as an eight-page booklet that can be ordered from our store. Order copies through HLI’s online store here.

 - The methotrexate/misoprostol combination

 - “Emergency contraception.”
-This type of abortifacient regime has many forms, and is sometimes called the “morning-after pill (MAP).”
+These abortifacients have many forms, and are sometimes called “morning-after pills (MAP).”
 It consists of high doses of the artificial steroids used in oral contraceptives.
 Two brand names are Plan B and Preven.

 Modern Embryology Still Holds that Human Life Begins at Conception